numerica-ideas/community/spring-boot/spring-boot-actuator/README.md

 - In this Article, we mainly talked about Actuator HTTP endpoints and metrics, but we can also access them over JMX(Java Management Extensions) which is not enabled by default but we can easily enable it using property ``spring.jmx.enabled=true``
 - Monitoring and metrics work best when they are integrated with other architecture items such as Monitoring systems, Load balancers and Alerts, So we are announcing here 2 upcoming articles ( **how to use Spring boot actuator health checks to configure a Load Balancer** and  **How to integrate Spring Boot Actuator with Monitoring Systems**)

-The complete source code of the project is available on GitHub.
+The complete source code of the project is available [on GitHub](https://github.com/numerica-ideas/community/tree/master/spring-boot/spring-boot-actuator).

+———————

+We have just started our journey to build a network of professionals to grow even more our free knowledge-sharing community that’ll give you a chance to learn interesting things about topics like cloud computing, software development, and software architectures while keeping the door open to more opportunities.

+Does this speak to you?
+If **YES**, feel free to [Join our Discord Server](https://discord.numericaideas.com) to stay in touch with the community and be part of independently organized events.

+———————

 ## Conclusion
 Spring Boot Actuator is a powerful toolset that unlocks enhanced monitoring and management capabilities for your Spring Boot applications.
 By leveraging Actuator's metrics, health monitoring, and readiness checks, you can gain valuable insights into your application's performance, proactively manage its health, and ensure optimal functionality in production environments.